top of page

 A bit about how I work

-At the centre of the therapy is our relationship together and this is where I would start…with getting to know you and spending time listening to your worries and feelings.
+At the centre of the therapy is our relationship together and this is where I start, with getting to know you, spending time listening to you.
 Being able to talk to someone in an accepting, non-judgemental and confidential place can feel liberating and safe, allowing you to acknowledge and explore parts of yourself that may not have felt safe enough to be present before.
-We can make space for all of these parts and welcome them.
+We can make space for all of these parts of you.

 I work in a way that not only helps you to pay attention to how your mind is feeling, but also sensing in your body, increasing your awareness of the whole of you.
-Our bodies are continually giving us information (for example, feeling tense and anxious) that we so often try to ignore.
-When we appreciate that these feelings are our body’s way of trying to get our attention and we listen to this deeper knowing, we can start to see what we are struggling with in new ways, allowing change to follow naturally.
+Our bodies are continually giving us information (for example, feeling tense and anxious) that we so often criticise ourselves for having or try to ignore or get rid of.
+When we appreciate that these feelings are our body’s way of trying to get our attention and we turn towards and listen to this deeper knowing, we can start to see what we are struggling with in new ways, allowing change to follow naturally.

 Being in therapy can often highlight patterns that we may have started in order to protect ourselves or to help us cope, but that no longer serve us or are causing us suffering.
 Having time to explore these patterns can build a greater sense of understanding of ourselves.
 When we are able to notice these patterns, we can make new choices that serve us better.